 What do you think of the current state of music?

 Well, I suppose it’s the same all the time.
-I don’t say to people “This it’s not as good as the 60s, this is not as good as the 70s”, but there’s always good music coming out.
+I don’t say to people “This it’s not as good as the 1960s, this is not as good as the 1970s”, but there’s always good music coming out.
 And there’s always bad music coming out, too.
-So you just have to see what you like yourself, what you like to listen to, and you know, it could be anything, because I like all types of music.
-You know, my biggest regret is that Freddie Mercury died.
-It was such a loss because Queen is still my favourite group, they were absolutely wonderful.
+So you just have to see what you like yourself, what you like to listen to, and it could really be anything because I like all types of music.
+My biggest regret is that Freddie Mercury died – it was such a loss because Queen is still my favourite group, they were absolutely wonderful.
 But there’s always good music coming out, you just have to pick and choose what you’re willing to listen to.
 It could be anything, it could be rap, it could be country music – I became a big fan of country music, I’ve been to Nashville a few times and it was really good.

-What’s the biggest difference in music between yesterday and today?
+Is there any difference in music between today and yesterday?

-You were required to change the band name in the early days of the group, weren’t you?
+Why did you change the band name in the early days of the group?

 Well, the biggest thing for us was that when we started off, we were playing around Liverpool and we became residents of The Cavern Club.
-At the time, we were quite successful, but we were called The Mavericks, and we were the only band that was resident of The Cavern at the time with The Beatles.
-So they said: “You’ll play alongside them for five times a week”, and The Beatles were alternating with us, but we were told “We don’t like your name, it sounds like Country ‘n’ Western”.
+At the time, we were quite successful, we were the only band that was resident of The Cavern at the time with The Beatles.
+But we were called The Mavericks.
+So they said: “You’ll play alongside them five times a week”, and The Beatles were alternating with us, but we were told, “We don’t like your name, it sounds like country ‘n’ western”.
 So when they advertised us on The Cavern, I thought they’d got the wrong band because it read “The Merseybeats, a big, big new discovery”.
 And when I asked about it they told me it was the name of a newspaper called Mersey Beat, so it could have been the Daily Post or the Daily Express, or anything else.

-How did Mersey Beat creator Bill Harry react when he found out you named the band after his paper?
+How did the creator of the Mersey Beat newspaper Bill Harry react when he found out you named the band after his publication?